 On the other hand, concentrating your efforts on a handful of quality agents in China’s secondary cities is much more doable.
 And that’s exactly what the BMI Roadshows enable you to do.

-BMI escorts approximately 40 institutions to a set of three Tier 2 cities on each roadshow, introducing you to a total of 120 agents along the way.
-You hold 13 prearranged meetings in each city (for a total of 39 meetings on each tour), and have ample time for networking with all attending agents through the cocktail receptions, breakfast, networking lunch and coffee breaks.
+BMI escorts approximately 30 institutions to two Tier 2 cities on each roadshow, introducing you to dozens of agents along the way.
+You hold 13 prearranged meetings in each city (for a total of 26 meetings on each tour), and have ample time for networking with all attending agents through the cocktail receptions, breakfast, networking lunch and coffee breaks.

 Meet the best student recruitment agencies in China's Tier 2 cities

 Due to the small group sizes on BMI's roadshows, spaces will sell out.
 Reserve yours now before it’s too late!